GetStream/stream-js/README.md

 The project is supported in line with the Node.js Foundation Release Working Group.

-See the [Travis configuration](.travis.yml) and [Sauce Test Status](https://saucelabs.com/u/tthisk) for details of how it is built, tested and packaged.
+See the [Travis configuration](.travis.yml) for details of how it is built, tested and packaged.

 ## Contributing